Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 In 2020, Uniswap team dropped the ultimate surprise: 400 UNI tokens to every wallet that had ever used their protocol.
 On day one, those 400 UNI were worth roughly $2,000 and a few months later, the same 400 UNI airdrop was worth about $6,000.
 Democracy or chaos?

-This single moment crystallized the central tension of decentralized governance: How do you coordinate thousands of strangers to make billion-dollar decisions without traditional management, boards of directors, or even legal entities?
-How do you prevent the wealthy from simply buying control while still rewarding meaningful participation?
+This single moment crystallized the central tension of decentralized governance: How can thousands of strangers be coordinated to make billion-dollar decisions without traditional management, boards of directors, or even legal entities?
+How can systems prevent the wealthy from simply buying control while still rewarding meaningful participation?

 Welcome to the world of DAOs (Decentralized Autonomous Organizations), where code becomes constitution, tokens become voting power, and communities attempt to govern themselves at internet scale.